 The inflation basket isn't a list of popular things.
 It's a model of national spending.
 The ONS uses it to calculate the Consumer Prices Index, which drives everything from pension increases to wage negotiations.
 When something enters the basket, it means enough of the country is buying it regularly enough to affect how we measure the economy.

-AF beer joining croissants, houmous and dashboard cameras in the 2026 additions tells you something about where British habits are heading.
+The AF beer inflation basket addition, alongside croissants, houmous and dashboard cameras in the 2026 list, tells you something about where British habits are heading.
 But the real story is what it replaced.

 Premium Lager Out, AF Beer In